- CREDIT CARD DECLINES

 - Lack of Customer Authentication: With the rise of 3D Secure and other authentication measures, a failure to complete these security steps can lead to a transaction being declined.

-How Does This Decline Code Affect My Stripe Account?
+How Does This Decline Code Affect My Account?

-When a “Do Not Honor” decline code surfaces in your Stripe account, it’s not just a one-off transaction issue.
+When a “Do Not Honor” decline code surfaces in your Stripe account or payment gateway, it’s not just a one-off transaction issue.
 It can have broader implications for your business and how you manage your Stripe account.

 - Impact on Transaction Success Rates: Each “Do Not Honor” code is a lost transaction, directly affecting your success rates.
 Frequent declines can signal potential issues with your payment process, affecting customer trust and your business’s reputation.